mybasementcloud/R8x-export-import-api-scripts/devops.dev/LIMITATIONS_and_CAVEATS.md

 v00.60.08.060 :  Execution UI and logs now provide a command view of the mgmt_cli command executed with all parameters shown as utilized (except password which is shown as ***).
 This should help with any troubleshooting on issues with authentication and evaluation of command line parameters.

-## LIMITATIONS and CAVEATS by Management platform (SMS or MDMS)
+## LIMITATIONS and CAVEATS by Management platform (SMS or MDSM)

 SMS (Security Management Server) currenlty operates as expected and the ability to work with blocks of up-to 500 objects is possible.
 With R81.10 JHF 9 GA Take, no issues with performance were identified explicitly.

-MDSM (Multi-Domain Security Management) currenlty operates with significant impact to performance due to intentional management API throttling and CPM heap size limitation implemented to protect the MDSM MDS (Multi-Domain Server [host]) and the ability to work with blocks of up-to 200 objects is possible, except for certain objects where this block limit is set to 100.
+MDSM (Multi-Domain Security Management) currenlty operates with significant impact to performance due to intentional management API throttling and CPM heap size limitation implemented to protect the MDSM MDS (Multi-Domain Server [host]) and the ability to work with blocks of up-to 500 objects is possible, except for certain objects where this block limit is set to 250.
 With R81.10 JHF 9 GA Take, great issues with performance are identified and either domain specific export operations should be executed or plenty of time allocated.
-This is very evident in operations with "application-site" objects, which on 2021-10 number about 9000+ objects, and can only be handled in slices of 100 objects to avoid mgmt_cli API time-out condition, which generates garbage data.
+This is very evident in operations with "application-site" objects, which on 2021-10 number about 9000+ objects, and can only be handled in slices of 250 objects to avoid mgmt_cli API time-out condition, which generates garbage data.

 Research on improving performance is ongoing and efforts to address the MDSM performance impact through Secure Knowledge based guidance is in research.

 Using R81+ api command provides the option to enable/disable throtting (`api on|off throttling`) and this can provide an option for faster execution and reduce the risk of timeouts; however, this needs to be tested on the MDSM and also impact to MDSM operation accounted for.

 v00.60.08.055 :  To allow for users wanting to accelerate operation on MDSM, the command line options --OVERRIDEMAXOBJECTS and --MAXOBJECTS {value} were added to allow tweaking the max object limit to obtain a faster execution.

+v00.06.08.075 :  Attempting to see how the mgmt_cli parameter --conn-timeout {value|180 default} seconds can improve operations, by adding to key mgmt_cli operations and setting value to 600 seconds.
+Also added command line parameters to allow external configuration of that value.
+Based on testing with MDSM MDS with 2 domains, operational levels using 250 object limit were achieved for "application-site" objects, which proved most impactful.

 ## LIMITATIONS and CAVEATS by Smart-1 Cloud (MaaS and EPMaaS)